Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Business cycle dynamics

 \section{Business cycle dynamics}

-In this section, we begin by documenting the racial disparities over business cycles.
-Next, we incorporate aggregate uncertainty into our benchmark model to quantify the impact of hiring discrimination on generating racially disparate dynamics within these cycles.
-Finally, we examine the welfare consequences of hiring discrimination during business cycles.
+In this section, we first document the racial disparities over the business cycle.
+We then introduce aggregate uncertainty into our benchmark model to assess how hiring discrimination shapes racially disparate dynamics during economic fluctuations.